 Water restriction alert levels

 Gisborne District Council's water alert levels apply to all domestic residents using the city's water supply.
-There are no water restrictions in place - but please conserve water at all times.
+Today we're at Alert Level 1 - please conserve water at all times.

 Check out some water saving tips